Graduate Application Process

 Thank you for your interest in the Department of Hispanic Studies at Brown.
 We invite you to explore all sections of our website, where you will find detailed information about the structure of the program, the courses we offer, the profiles of our faculty and current graduate students, as well as practical guidelines for the application process itself.
 If you have any specific questions, please contact the Director of Graduate Studies, Professor Michelle Clayton.

 The online application for our PhD program is available through the graduate school website, including an electronic application form.
-Required materials include a personal statement, a CV, a writing sample in Spanish on a subject related to Hispanic literature (12-15 pages double-spaced), three letters of recommendation, transcripts, current GRE test scores, and where applicable, a current TOEFL score (minimum 90 points).
-The deadline for applications to the PhD program is January 15; a faculty committee will evaluate materials over the following weeks, and we will be contacting applicants in early February.
+Required materials include: a personal statement; a CV; a writing sample in Spanish on a subject related to Hispanic literature (12-15 pages double-spaced maximum; do not exceed this length, and do not submit more than one sample); a video response in Spanish to a question in the online application (1 to 3 minutes maximum); three letters of recommendation; transcripts; current GRE scores; and where applicable, a current TOEFL score (minimum 90 points).
+The deadline for application to the program is December 1; a faculty committee will evaluate materials over the following weeks, and we will contact applicants in January.